oracle/weblogic-kubernetes-operator/documentation/3.2/content/samples/simple/azure-kubernetes-service/domain-on-pv.md

 ##### Create WebLogic Domain
 We will use the `kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/create-domain.sh` script to create the WLS domain in the persistent volume we created previously.

+{{% notice note %}} The `create-domain.sh` script and its inputs file are for demonstration purposes _only_; its contents and the domain resource file that it generates for you might change without notice.
+In production, we strongly recommend that you use the WebLogic Image Tool and WebLogic Deploy Tooling (when applicable), and directly work with domain resource files instead.
+{{% /notice%}}

 We need to set up the domain configuration for the WebLogic domain.